GSK product pipeline redesign

 “The analyst“ needs to understand what stage of the R&D process the compound is currently at in order to evaluate its potential.

 A pipeline could contain up to hundreds of assets.
-The more compounds in later stages the better.
+The content should be digestible on small-screen devices.

 Filter content by therapy areas